walkerazam/squatjump_dashboard/README.md

 ### Running Tests:

 Test files exist for the functions and submodules used in this project.
 Tests are automatically run when pushed to GitHub using github workflows.
-To run unittests locally, clone the repository and at the root run `python -m unittest`.
+To run unittests locally, clone the repository and at the root run `python -m unittest discover`.

 ---------------------------------------